neurons-me/this.me/cargo/README.md

-cargo install this-me
 # this-me

-`this-me` is a lightweight identity system built in Rust that allows you to create, manage, and securely store minimal user identity files locally.
-It is part of the Neuroverse ecosystem and is designed for applications where user-controlled identity and privacy are fundamental.
+`this-me` is a lightweight identity expression built in Rust that allows you to create, manage, and securely store minimal user identity files locally.
+It is part of the Neurons.me ecosystem and is designed for applications where user-controlled identity and privacy are fundamental.

+## 🧱 Architecture
+- The `Me` struct represents an identity.
+- Identity files are loaded using `Me::load(username, hash)`.
+- Verbs (e.g. `have`, `be`, `say`, etc.) are applied as methods on a loaded `Me`.
+- After modifying the identity with verbs, `me.save()` must be called to persist changes.

 ## ✨ Features
-- Create a local identity file with a username and a password-derived encryption key
+- Create a local identity file with a username and a hash password-derived encryption key
 - Decrypt and view stored identity data
-- Change the password (hash) for an identity
+- Change the hash (password) for an identity
 - Delete the identity file securely

 ## 📦 Installation